WRESTLER

 Irina Rîngaci (born 23 August 2001) is a Moldovan freestyle wrestler.
 She won the gold medal in the women's 65 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
 She is the first female wrestler representing Moldova to win a gold medal at the World Wrestling Championships.
 Rîngaci is also a five-time medalist, including two gold medals, at the European Wrestling Championships.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Irina Rîngaci is the 1,141st most popular wrestler (down from 1,106th in 2019), the 117th most popular biography from Moldova and the 3rd most popular Moldovan Wrestler.
+Her biography is available in 13 different languages on Wikipedia (up from 12 in 2024).
+Irina Rîngaci is the 1,283rd most popular wrestler (down from 1,109th in 2024), the 129th most popular biography from Moldova (down from 117th in 2019) and the 3rd most popular Moldovan Wrestler.

 Memorability Metrics